Who is Mariana García?

 All services are individualised according to each person/family and their respective needs, wishes, culture, beliefs, etc.

 It is never too early to think about your future, about those things that could happen and how you would like them to be addressed.
-Advance planning is an empowering process that will allow you to take control of your life while making clear what you want or do not want.
+Advance planning is an empowering process that will allow you to take control of your life while making clear documents about what you want or do not want for end of life.
 I can assist you in this process to cover all the aspects that are important to you; so that the final result is in accordance with your values, beliefs, wishes and needs.

 Grieving is an important part of losing someone or something.
 It is felt and expressed in many ways and is experienced not only after the loss but also before it (anticipatory grief).
 Going through grief is an incredibly personal process, but I can support you in this and help you understand your emotions and actions while we develop strategies that allow you to live as fully as possible.